embroider-build/embroider/SPEC.md

 Modules in **Own Javascript** are also allowed to use the (currently stage 3) ECMA dynamic `import()`, and the specifiers have the same meanings as in static import.
 We impose one caveat: only string-literal specifiers are supported.
 So `import('./lang-en')` is OK but `import("./lang-"+language)` is not.
 We retain the option to relax this restriction in the future.
 The restriction allows us to do better analysis of possible inter-module dependencies (see **Build-time Conditionals** below for an example).

 Modules in **Own Javascript** are allowed to import template files.
 This is common in today’s addons (they import their own layout to set it explicitly).
-But import specifiers of templates are required to include the `.hbs` extension (a v1-to-v2 compiler can adjust these specifiers automatically).
+But import specifiers of templates are required to include the `.hbs` extension.

-Modules in **Own Javascript** are allowed to use `hbs` tagged template strings as provided by `ember-cli-htmlbars-inline-precompile`, and we promise to compile the templates at app build time (whether we upgrade `ember-cli-htmlbars-inline-precompile` to support this case or ship an alternative package is TBD).
+Modules in **Own Javascript** are allowed to use `hbs` tagged template strings as provided by `ember-cli-htmlbars-inline-precompile`, and we promise to compile the templates at app build time.

 You’re allowed to `import` from both other v2 Ember packages and non-Ember packages.
 The only difference is that v2 Ember packages necessarily agree to provide ES modules with ES latest features, and so we will always apply the application’s browser-specific Babel transpilation to them.
 Non-Ember packages can be authored in lots of ways, and we will use best-effort to consume them, including conversion of ESM or CJS to whatever format we’re using in the browser (currently AMD), but we won’t apply the app’s Babel transpilation to them, because it’s usually just unnecessary expense — the most common way to ship NPM packages outside of well-known build systems like ember-cli is to transpile before publication.